sonuwebdev07/bill-management-system/README.md

  login page with validation

- A functionallity to add new input fields with labels ( product name, product quantity, product price, total price )

- success modal after successfully save data
+ A functionallity to add new input fields with labels ( product name, product quantity, product price, total price ) and Implement a functionality on button click that would open a success modal which shows success message text After success the bill data should be added in customers list  in bill generator